box/developer.box.com/guides/applications/select.md

 # Select App Type

-Upon creating a new Box application in the [Developer Console][dev-console], you must select one of the following types of applications.
+Upon creating a new Box application in the [Developer Console][dev-console], you must first select one of the following types of applications.
 The type of application you select is dependent on the use case for your project and only impacts the available authentication methods when configuring your application.
 You cannot change this selection later on.